StrongMind/culture/tech_sessions/cohorts/topics/epics_and_kpis.md

                As a [user] I want to [have something] so that I may [achieve something]

- ## Define
+ ## Defining Value
+What are we Trying to do?

- The Title should reflect the Value we want to achieve The Value Statement describes why this work is valuable
- - one way to get to the value is to use the 5 Whys Process
+The Value Statement describes why this work is valuable One way to focus the value is to use the 5 Whys Process

-## Acceptance Criteria
+E.g.

+**What** Curriculum needs a way to easily preview and save their course content at any point in the development process, so they can quickly review and make changes to their courses, and provide full course materials in both electronic and print formats.

+**Why**: Currently, Curriculum has to use multiple tools or time-consuming methods to view and compile their course content, which slows down their workflow and can lead to errors.
+With an easier and more efficient way to preview and save course materials, Curriculum can spend more time reviewing and improving their courses, and provide materials in a timely manner to meet various needs

+## What Success Looks Like
-clearly defines expectations of what should be accomplished to achieve the value of the epic This shows what needs to be done to complete the epic, but does not show the value in the epic.
+Clearly defines the expectations of what should be accomplished to achieve the value of the epic.

+If we are successful these things are true

+E.g.

+Curriculum team members can:

+Preview and navigate through an accurate representation of the course content and functionality quickly and easily.

+Preview a course without being in an LMS

+View all course content as a teacher including the Teacher Resource Guide, answer keys and teacher resources.

+Save and/or print the course in both electronic and print formats.

+Enforce copyright information to each printed page

 (*Provide Example and/or practice)